stiron/ansible-users/README.md

 `bashrc_lines` - a block of data to be inserted into the ~/.bashrc

-`ssh_key` - a string or URL for the pub key of the user to be deployed as athorized key
+`ssh_public_key` - a string or URL for the pub key of the user to be deployed as athorized key

 ## Examples